jantman/awslimitchecker/docs/source/getting_started.rst

 - Compare current usage to limits; return information about limits that exceed thresholds, and (CLI wrapper) exit non-0 if thresholds are exceeded
 - Define custom thresholds per-limit
-- Coming Soon: where possible, pull current limits from Trusted Advisor API
+- Where possible, pull current limits from Trusted Advisor API

 .. _getting_started.nomenclature: